 Not great for:

-- Large group intercom (2-rider only)
+- Long-range group rides (2-rider intercom only)

 Frequently Asked Questions